MaeveHughes/Yay-for-Yoga/README.md

     ## Features

--   Compatible for all devices.
+-   Compatible for phones and laptops.

 -   Accessible to all users.